-The Non-State Schools Accreditation Board (the “Board”) is established under the Education (Accreditation of Non-State Schools Eligibility for Government Funding Committee (the “Funding Committee”) are established under the Education (Accreditation of Non-State Schools) Act 2001 (the “Act”).
+The Non-State Schools Accreditation Board (the “Board”) is established under the Education (Accreditation of Non-State Schools) Act 2001 and continued in existence under the Education (Accreditation of Non-State Schools) Act 2017 (the 'Act').

 Administrative and operational support to the Board

 Effects of functions on members of the community